Pranesh-hub/ICG/README.md

 ### Setting up
 1. Install python in your system.
 You can visit https://www.python.org/downloads/ and download the required version.
 2. Download the zip file(Mindful_Pick_Nawabs_2024.zip) and extract it.
+3. Install the required libraries as mentioned below
-3. Verify the files are properly downloaded by running sample.py.
+4. Verify the files are properly downloaded by running sample.py.

 ### Running the application
 1. First transfer the target images which will be used to search for reviews to \img folder.